 People with pulmonary edema require oxygen Oxygen Therapy Oxygen is a gas that makes up about 21% of the air we breathe.
 The lungs take oxygen from the air and transfer it to the bloodstream (see Exchanging Oxygen and Carbon Dioxide).
 Oxygen is needed... read more , which is sometimes given by special masks.
 Occasionally, a tube may be inserted into the airway so that a mechanical ventilator Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
 Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more can help with the increased work of breathing.

 Sometimes doctors implant a small monitoring device in the chest of people with severe heart failure The monitor continuously measures the pressures in their lungs, which can help their doctor make adjustments to their drugs.
-The device is especially useful in people with recurrent episodes of heart failure and coexisting kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney failure has many possible causes.
-Some lead to a rapid decline in kidney function... read more .
+The device is especially useful in people with recurrent episodes of heart failure and coexisting kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
+Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney... read more .

 Heart transplantation Heart Transplantation Heart transplantation is the removal of a healthy heart from a recently deceased person and then its transfer into the body of a person who has a severe heart disorder that can no longer be... read more may be an option for people who have very severe, worsening heart failure and who have not responded to drug therapy.